-Program Highlights Provide background information, highlights, trends, etc. Activities for the reporting year include 1) updating facilities list; 2) conducting inspections; 3) participating in the Commercial, Industrial and Illicit Discharge (CII) Subcommittee; and 4) participation in the April 17, 2014 Commercial/Industrial Stormwater Inspector Workshop.
+Program Highlights Provide background information, highlights, trends, etc. Activities for the reporting year include 1) updating facilities list; 2) conducting inspections; and 3) participating in the Commercial, Industrial and Illicit Discharge (CII) Subcommittee.
 The Town has an agreement with the County Environmental Health Department (SMCEH) to perform business storm water inspections.
 Town staff also performs inspections and follow-up inspections at some of these facilities.
 Maintenance Staff attended the storm water inspection workshop provided by the countywide program.
 Refer to the C.4.
-Industrial and Commercial Site Controls section of the SMCWPPP FY 13-14 Annual Report for a description of activities of SMCWPPP and/or the BASMAA Municipal Operations Committee. · C.4.b.i. ▶ Business Inspection Plan Do you have a Business Inspection Plan?
-X Yes No If No, explain: C.4.b.iii.(1) ► Potential Facilities List List below or attach your list of industrial and commercial facilities in your Inspection PI or contribute to pollution of stormwater runoff. lan to inspect that could reasonably be consider ed to c cause Potential Facilities List is attached.
-C.4.b.iii.(2) ▶ Facilities Scheduled for Inspection List below or attach your list of facilities scheduled for inspection during the current fisc cal year.
+Industrial and Commercial Site Controls section of the SMCWPPP FY 14-15 Annual Report for a description of activities of SMCWPPP and/or the BASMAA Municipal Operations Committee.
+C.4.b.i. ▶ Business Inspection Plan Do you have a Business Inspection Plan?
+Yes No If No, explain: C.4.b.iii.(1) ▶ Potential Facilities List List below or attach your list of industrial and commercial facilities in your Inspection Plan to inspect that could reasonably be considered to cause or contribute to pollution of stormwater runoff.
+Potential Facilities List is attached.
+C.4.b.iii.(2) ▶ Facilities Scheduled for Inspection List below or attach your list of facilities scheduled for inspection during the current fiscal year.
 List of Facilities scheduled for inspection in the current fiscal year is attached.